Evaluation of Model-Based PM$_{2.5}$ Estimates for Exposure Assessment During Wildfire Smoke Episodes in the Western U.S: Discussion

 One of the likely reasons that the Reid estimates are able to capture higher wildfire smoke concentrations is the inclusion of additional wildfire-specific monitoring observations in their training data.
 Our usage of the mobile smoke monitors for independent validation of both models further illustrates the value of such data.
-We infer that the reason the Reid estimates from 2017-2018 perform much better than those from 2008-2016 (compared to the smoke monitor observations) is that there has been increased collection of these wildfire-specific data over time.
-Before we processed the data (e.g. to remove overlap with the Reid training set), there was an approximately linear increase in the mobile smoke monitor measurements between 2008 and 2018, with an average increase of 736 daily observations per year.
+As presented in the Supplemental Notes, the Reid estimates from 2017-2018 perform much better than those from 2008-2016 (compared to the smoke monitor observations).
+We infer that this is because there has been increased collection of these wildfire-specific data over time.
+Before we processed the data (e.g., to remove overlap with the Reid training set), there was an approximately linear increase in the mobile smoke monitor measurements between 2008 and 2018, with an average increase of 736 daily observations per year.
 We recommend broader usage of such data in future wildfire smoke exposure modeling and validation analyses.
-In addition to helping estimate high concentrations, this may help to address the issue of negative spatial correlation (which both the Di and Reid estimates exhibited for high levels of PM$_{2.5}$ observed by the smoke monitors).
-Another possibility for future years will be including data from low-cost air quality sensors, which are much less accurate than EPA monitors and the mobile smoke monitors, but can provide more high-resolution spatial and temporal information on PM$_{2.5}$ \cite{bi_LCS-ML_2020}.
-During the 2021 fire season, the US Forest Service deployed low-cost sensors to fill a shortage in the smoke monitors \cite{PL_interview}.
-EPA researchers have also developed a smoke correction for PurpleAir sensors \cite{PA_smoke_correction}, a common brand of low-cost PM$_{2.5}$ sensors that many people have purchased for use in their homes and communities.
-However, including lower-accuracy air quality observations from these low-cost sensors can introduce new challenges \cite{bi_LCS-ML_2020}.
+In addition to helping estimate high concentrations, this may help to address the issue of negative temporal correlation (which both the Di and Reid estimates exhibited for high levels of PM$_{2.5}$ observed by the smoke monitors).